zilishen/documentation/content/nms/acm/how-to/infrastructure/enable-create-credentials.md

     }
     ```

-    {{<note>}}If you've secured the communication between ACM and the Developer Portal using mTLS, you can uncomment these lines as well:
+    {{<note>}}If you've secured the communication between API Connectivity Manager and the Developer Portal using mTLS, you can uncomment these lines as well:

   ``` yaml
     if ($ssl_client_verify != SUCCESS) {